 Before you start to take it

-Tell your doctor if you are allergic to any other medicines, foods, preservatives or dyes.
+Tell your doctor if you are allergic to any other medicines, foods, preservatives

 Your doctor will want to know if you are prone to allergies.